beetbox/beets/docs/plugins/fetchart.rst

   (``enforce_ratio: 0.5%``).
 Default: ``no``.
 - **sources**: List of sources to search for images.
 An asterisk `*` expands to all available sources.
-  Default: ``filesystem coverart amazon albumart``, i.e., everything but ``wikipedia``, ``google`` and ``fanarttv``.
+  Default: ``filesystem coverart itunes amazon albumart``, i.e., everything but ``wikipedia``, ``google`` and ``fanarttv``.
 Enable those sources for more matches at the cost of some speed.
 They are searched in the given order, thus in the default config, no remote (Web) art source are queried if